19hours/sg-statutes/Acts/Legal Profession Act.md

 [8/2011 wef 03/05/2011]

-(b) a certificate from the Council or such other evidence as the Registrar may require that —
+(b) a declaration in writing stating —

-(i) he is not in arrears in respect of any contribution to the Compensation Fund, subscription or levy lawfully due to the Society under the provisions of this Act;
+(i) that he has paid, or has made arrangements to pay, all subscriptions and levies, and all contributions to the Compensation Fund, lawfully due to the Society under sections 46 and 75;

-(ii) he has paid all the contributions and subscriptions payable prior to the issue of a practising certificate pursuant to sections 46 and 75;

-(iii) he has complied with or is exempt from the rules relating to professional indemnity made under section 75A;
+(ii) that he has complied with or is exempt from the rules relating to professional indemnity made under section 75A;

-[8/2011 wef 03/05/2011]

-(iv) if he has been ordered by the Council to pay any penalty under Part VII, he has paid the penalty; and
+(iii) if he has been ordered by the Council to pay any penalty under Part VII, that he has paid the penalty;

-[8/2011 wef 03/05/2011]

-(v) if he has been ordered by any court of law in Singapore or elsewhere to pay any sum to the Council or the Society, he has paid the sum;
+(iv) if he has been ordered by any court of law in Singapore or elsewhere to pay any sum to the Council or the Society, that he has paid the sum; and

-[8/2011 wef 03/05/2011]
+(v) that he has complied with such requirements as may be prescribed by the Council in any rules made under section 59(1)(aa);

+[Act 40 of 2014 wef 01/01/2015]

-(c) a certificate from the Academy that he has paid all moneys, contributions and subscriptions payable by him under the Singapore Academy of Law Act (Cap.
+(c) a declaration in writing stating that he has paid, or has made arrangements to pay, all moneys, contributions and subscriptions payable by him under the Singapore Academy of Law Act (Cap.
 294A) and any rules made thereunder;

+[Act 40 of 2014 wef 01/01/2015]

 (ca) a declaration in writing in such form and containing such statements as may be prescribed by the Institute under section 10 for the purposes of this paragraph;